 What, you were expecting valet parking, perhaps??
-Un-Uh . . . this scenario is one of the many privileges at Vail Mountain Club, an exclusive enclave at the foot of Vail Mountain.
+Un-Uh . . . this scenario is one of the many privileges here, an exclusive enclave at the foot of the mountain.
 It’s a new form of pampering called Ski Valet service.
-Membership in the prestigious Vail Mountain Club entitles each lucky person to storage facilities for ski equipment, complete with valet service.
+Membership entitles each lucky person to storage facilities for ski equipment, complete with valet service.
 The skis of your choice are delivered—freshly tuned upon request—right to you, there at the base of the mountain.
 What could be better?
 The ski poles, of course!
-The Vail Mountain Club is the only private lodge to valet the poles, as well as the skis.
+It is the only private lodge to valet the poles, as well as the skis.

-How does Vail Mountain Club ensure the proper skis get to the proper person?
+How do they ensure the proper skis get to the proper person?
 We were hoping you would ask that question.
 The Manager of Valet Services—Brandon Ford— contacted us to find a solution for that very problem.
 We brought out the big kahuna on this one—Jason, our Sales Manager.
 Our recommendation was our most durable polyester label with an ultra-aggressive adhesive—our proprietary EnduraLabel™—that would adhere to both the top laminated fiberglass surface of skis (or snowboards) and around the metal alloy used in ski poles.
 Then to protect the surface of the label from moisture, abrasion, cleansing agents and the general nastiness that can befall ski equipment on the slopes, we supplied an over-laminate label comprised of a clear glossy laminate.
-There’s more… The labels had to be printed and barcoded on-site at the luxurious facility color-coded in each of five colors and proudly display the logo of the Vail Mountain Club.
+There’s more… The labels had to be printed and barcoded on-site at the luxurious facility color-coded in each of five colors and proudly display the logo.

 Jason put together a complete application solution—including our specialty labels pre-printed with the VMS color logo (for the skis), additional labels flood-coated in each of the four colors required and pre-printed with the VMS logo in black (for the ski poles), premium resin ribbons for printing the labels on-site, and clear glossy over-laminate labels to provide extra protection against the perils of skiing steep and deep.